PlayfulMathematician/PlayfulMathematician/README.md

 ### Hi there 👋
 I am Playful Mathematician!
-I am working on my website, and PlayfulOS.
+I am working on my website, Canim and PlayfulOS.
 <!--
 **PlayfulMathematician/PlayfulMathematician** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.